pkriens/pkriens.github.io/_openapi/security.md

 * Parameters – It is straightforward to pass dynamic parameters in the check, annotation can only access compile time information.
 * Readability – Plain old java is easier to read and understand than annotations that might perform a lot of magic.

 It would be possible to automatically check the user has permission to execute the OpenAPI operation id.
 File an enhancement if this is needed.
+Also annotations, though not recommended, can be added if so needed.
 {:.note}

 ## The Open API Security Provider